Stats

 While Stats is designed to be lightweight, monitoring everything at a very high frequency can still consume some resources.
 Within the settings for each individual module (e.g., CPU, RAM), you'll find options to adjust the refresh rate.
 For less critical metrics, you might set a longer refresh interval (e.g., 2-5 seconds) to minimize its impact on your system.
 For crucial data like CPU load during heavy tasks, a faster refresh (e.g., 0.5-1 second) might be preferred.
 Balancing these settings allows you to get timely updates without unnecessarily draining battery or CPU cycles, especially on older Macs or when running on battery power.

 Stats offers extensive visual customization options to match your aesthetic preferences or improve readability.
 For each module, you can often choose between various display styles, such as graphs, text values, or circular indicators.
-Furthermore, you can custom-select colors for different segments of a graph (e.g., user vs. system CPU, free vs. used RAM).
-This level of control allows you to create a personalized system monitor that seamlessly integrates with your macOS theme or highlights specific metrics with distinct colors for quick identification.
+Also, you can custom-select colors for different segments of a graph (e.g., user vs. system CPU, free vs. used RAM).
+This level of control allows you to create a personalized system monitor that smoothly integrates with your macOS theme or highlights specific metrics with distinct colors for quick identification.
 Explore the 'Appearance' or individual module settings to tailor the visual experience.

 For critical system events, Stats can be configured to provide notifications.
-While not as robust as some paid alternatives, you can often set basic alerts for certain thresholds.
+While not as solid as some paid alternatives, you can often set basic alerts for certain thresholds.
 For example, you might want to be notified if your CPU temperature exceeds a certain limit, or if your battery charge drops below a specific percentage.
 Check the settings for relevant modules to see if notification options are available.
 Enabling these can help you proactively address potential issues before they become critical, such as preventing overheating during intensive tasks or reminding you to plug in your laptop before it shuts down unexpectedly.

 While Stats excels as a free, open-source menu bar system monitor, several alternatives exist, each with its own strengths and target audience.
 Understanding how Stats compares can help you choose the best tool for your specific needs.

 iStat Menus is a highly polished and feature-rich commercial system monitoring application.
 Compared to Stats, it offers a more extensive array of sensors, advanced historical data logging, weather information, and a significantly more refined user interface with more visual themes and customization options.
 However, iStat Menus comes with a recurring cost, which can be a barrier for some users.
-Stats, being free and open-source, provides core monitoring functionality without the financial outlay, making it a compelling choice for those prioritizing cost and basic yet robust functionality over advanced features and premium aesthetics.
+Stats, being free and open-source, provides core monitoring functionality without the financial outlay, making it a compelling choice for those prioritizing cost and basic yet solid functionality over advanced features and premium aesthetics.

 Activity Monitor is macOS's built-in system utility for monitoring processes, CPU, memory, energy, disk, and network usage.
 It offers a detailed, tabular view of individual processes and system-wide statistics.
 However, its primary interface is a standalone application, not a persistent menu bar item.
 This means you have to actively open it to check stats, unlike Stats which provides always-visible real-time data in the menu bar.
 While Activity Monitor is free and comprehensive for deep dives, Stats offers a much more convenient, at-a-glance overview without requiring you to switch applications, making it ideal for continuous, passive monitoring.